AxisCommunications/practical-react-components/packages/icons/README.md

 export const App: React.FC = () => <HomeIcon />
 ```

-All avaialble icons can be found in the [documentation](https://axiscommunications.github.io/practical-react-components/#icons).
+You can find all available icons in the [documentation](https://axiscommunications.github.io/practical-react-components/#icons).

+## License

+Icons in this package are licensed under the MIT license, except for icons from, or icons based on, [Material Design icons by Google](https://github.com/google/material-design-icons) (licensed under the Apache License 2.0).